thedeveco/contribute/README.md

    - #chat

      ### Intended for general chat.
-All topics relevant to this server are fair game and allowed to be discussed in this channel.
-If a discussion transitions to a specific topic, members or mobs might suggest moving that discussion to a topic-specific channel.
+All topics relevant to this server are fair game and allowed to be discussed here.
+If a particular topic of discussion creates a lot of traffic on a regular basis, members or mobs might suggest moving that discussion to a topic-specific channel.

    - #introductions